Azhardabbah/learn-react-native/challenge-06/README.md

 ## <a name='gogogo'>Go go go!</a>

 Install an app icon and a launch screen.
-When you’re done move on to [workshop #07](https://github.com/majdi/learn-react-native/tree/master/workshop-07) :wink:
+When you’re done move on to [challenge #07](https://github.com/majdi/learn-react-native/tree/master/challenge-07) :wink:

 ## <a name='credits'>Credits</a>